nick-mancuso/astronomy-journal/astrolabe/README.md

 >measurements to explain to the King and Queen that you will not fall off the edge of the earth if you sail
 >west.
 What arguments would you use to justify this claim?

+You could show the the locations of stars change as you approach or leave the equator, and that different stars appear from the horizon as you move.
+This would not be possible if the earth was flat.
+To the point of the astrolabe - you could show that the altitutde of the stars changes as you move towards or away from the equator.
+Also, you could show that the stars do not track across the sky in lines, they do so in arcs.
+This also shows that the Earth is round, and rotates.